 It’s good to see something different and explore what hasn’t been Disneyfied for tourists.
 But this idea that simply because a place is popular, it’s become “too touristy” and thus ruined is crap.

 Neither is New York City.

 Or any other city in the world.

-The problem is not the destination — the problem is where you are going.
+The problem isn‘t the destination—the problem is where you’re going.
 The only thing that’s touristy are the spots you choose to see.
 The beaten path is beaten because it’s popular and everyone wants to see it.
 Why do the crowds clutter around the Eiffel Tower?
 Because it’s amazing.
 Why do people flock to Times Square?
 Because it’s iconic.